florinn/typemoq/README.md

 ```

-* Properties can be set to return any falsy value except `undefined`
+* Properties can be set to return any falsy value

 ```typescript
 let mock: TypeMoq.IMock<IBar> = TypeMoq.Mock.ofType<IBar>();